 Friday – 19:00 till 00:00

 On Friday evening, beginners can be introduced into the wonderful world of 18xx.
-We have a selection of excellent starter games with durations of 3 to 4 hours, like 1889: History of Shikoku Railways, 18Chesapeake and Steam over Holland (3h).
+There are excellent starter games with durations of 3 to 4 hours, like 1889: History of Shikoku Railways, 18Chesapeake and Steam over Holland (3h).
 Experienced players can propose other (short) 18xx games to find a group of players.
 We also recommend 1830: Railways & Robber Barons using Lemmi moderator, which can be played in approximately 3 hours.

 Saterday – 9:00 (day) or 19:00 (evening) till 00:00

 On Saturday, a broad selection of 18xx is organized and hosted by experienced players.
 This is an excellent opportunity to test new 18xx games or to compete with other experienced players.
-We kindly ask all participants to be present at 9:00 for general information and necessary rules explanation, so all games can start at 10:00 (at the latest).
-Players who cannot make it during the day, can still join at 19:00 for an evening session.
+We kindly ask all participants to be present on time, so all games can start at 10:00 (at the latest).
+Players who cannot make it during the day, can still join for an evening session.

 If enough interest, we organise a 18OE: On the Rails of the Orient Express or any other long 18xx (>10 hours).
 If you attend the whole day, please mention how many sessions you want to join.